Special Education MA Degree

 Career Outlook for Special Education

-The career outlook for professionals working in special education is strong.
-Positions are expected to grow by 17% through the decade ending in 2018, which is faster than the average for most occupations.
-Because of advancements in diagnostic techniques and technology, more children with special needs are being diagnosed at an earlier age.
+According to the U.S. Bureau of Labor Statistics, positions for special education teachers are expected to grow by 17% through the decade ending in 2018, which is faster than the average rate for most occupations.
+Because of diagnostic improvements, more children with special needs are being diagnosed at an earlier age.
 In addition, more parents are seeking special services for their children with special needs.
-According to the U.S. Bureau of Labor Statistics, these developments contribute to the favorable employment outlook for the field of special education.
-For more, go to www.bls.gov/oco/ocos070.htm#outlook.
+For more about favorable employment prospects in special education, visit www.bls.gov/oco/ocos070.htm#outlook .